-Samsung’s smart TVs are some of the best TVs on the market, but even Samsung's widely-known QLED smart TVs can be complicated.
-The Tizen smart TV operating system offers plenty of features and a wide selection of apps, but as new features are added each year, like new streaming services, deeper smart home controls and more voice interaction, it can be harder than ever to know how to do basic things on your TV.
+Samsung’s smart TVs are some of the best TVs on the market, but even Samsung's widely-known QLED smart TVs can be confusing.
+The Tizen smart TV operating system offers plenty of features and a wide selection of apps, but as new features are added each year, like new streaming services, more smart home options and better voice control, it can be harder than ever to know how to do basic things on your TV.

 Samsung smart TVs are loaded with intelligent content suggestions, multiple voice assistants and the ability to control everything from your smart thermostat to your washing machine, but all of those neat functions bring new questions.
 Even simple tasks like setting up the TV for the first time or finding the menus to adjust the picture are more complicated as TVs do more, offer less familiar controls and try to do more of the thinking for you.

 - How to set up your Samsung smart TV